 Jane Jacobs’ Talk When Receiving the Vincent Scully Prize (2000)

-Jane Jacobs’ Talk to the Green Building Council in Washington, D.C.
-November 11, 2000, at the National Building Museum, in receiving the Vincent Scully Prize (transcribed by Chris Bradshaw, pednet discussion list, from a video recording by John Wetmore)
+[Jane Jacobs’ Talk to the Green Building Council in Washington, D.C.
+November 11, 2000, at the National Building Museum, in receiving the Vincent Scully Prize (transcribed by Chris Bradshaw, pednet discussion list, from a video recording by John Wetmore).
+The Title is mine.]

 Now I am thinking of American city and suburban neighbourhoods.
 On the whole, they have very chancy records of dealing well with time and change.
 This afternoon I am going to discuss, briefly, four common kinds of failure for city neighbourhoods and make a few suggestions.
 Of course, don’t expect me to be comprehensive on such a subject in half an hour.
 The best I can do is mention some thoughts, in the hope that they’ll stimulate some other thoughts and maybe better thoughts by others.

 My first suggestion concerns immigrants.
 Right now, right this minute, in locations extending from the Virginia metropolitan fringes of Washington and the Jersey metropolitan fringes of New York, and the Los Angeles fringes of Los Angeles [chuckles], striving immigrants from Pakistan, Bangladesh, India, China, the Philippines, Latin America, the Caribbean, and Africa are settling in woebegone city suburbs to which time has been unkind.
 Right now, right this minute, these newcomers are enlivening the dull and dreary streets with tiny grocery and clothing stores, second-hand shops, little importing and craft enterprises, skimpy offices, and modest but exotic restaurants.